christinhong/lab_cepko/2018_chickRFZ_rnaSeq/README.md

 * Paired end FASTQ files (R1 for forward read and R2 for reverse)
 * FASTQ files are compressed as necessary by gunzip
 * Each sample (combination of donor and tissue) has its own folder
-* Initial scripts format all filenames into the following structure:
+* Initial scripts format Hiseq filenames into the NextSeq naming syntax:
 	* `tissue-donor-well_sampleNumber_laneNumber_R1orR2_batchNumber.fastq.gz`
 	* E.g. `Sample1.1/RFZ-1-A01_S1_L001_R1_001.fastq.gz`
 	* E.g. `Sample2.2/D-1-A02_S2_L001_R1_001.fastq.gz`